Welcome to Objects and Order Exhibitions!

 Base: Collaborative space for managing object data and media files and for creating digital content like exhibitions and modules

-Block: A type of component you can add to a page, the header or footer, or to a container Block (text, image, video, link, etc.)
+Block: A customizable component you can add to an exhibition page or inside a Container Block (text, image, video, link, etc.)

 Blueprint: Customizable, purpose-built form with fields for object information